andrew-codechimp/HA-Hive-Local-Thermostat/README.md

   To change this within Zigbee2MQTT go into the receiver's reporting settings and change the following;
   Min Rep Change of any tempSetpointHoldDuration to 1
   If you have heat and water you will have two values under different Endpoints, with heat only you will have one.

+- I have changed thermostat settings within Zigbee2MQTT but it does not work properly.

+  Zigbee2MQTT's UI exposes the current state of each value in a generic way, it does not have the logic to correctly send/intepret the values required to control the Hive thermostat, the documentation for each thermostat within Zigbee2MQTT explains the messages required to change things, this integration provides a wrapper around all this complexity for you but there is nothing stopping you from creating your own MQTT messages to do this.

+- Can this be used with ZHA?

+  No, this integration requires sending/receiving messages via MQTT to the Hive thermostat, ZHA does not work like this.

 - How do I get beta versions with HACS
   - Within Home Assistant go to Settings -> Integrations -> HACS